2024 SCHEDULE OF EVENTS

 Highlights from Policy Action 2023

-Build Maine and GrowSmart Maine innovated a new process for engaging a broad statewide conversation best described as public policy crowdsourcing.
-Learn about work that has been ongoing since 2019, involving hundreds of people across the state.
-We’ll share updates on big policy moves to improve built outcomes, while reducing demand for development on rural lands.
+Build Maine and GrowSmart Maine innovated a new process for engaging a broad statewide conversation, best described as public policy crowdsourcing.
+Learn about work that has been ongoing since 2019, involving hundreds of people across the state, and the big policy moves from the 2023 session to improve built outcomes while reducing demand for development on rural lands.

 11:30 am - 1:30 pm